hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [8:14:20](#ThvGYT_ZQCkprrDVRMY8WN2WtWlDdpNrEOjj0RbbRRs) <planetsizecpu (Jose Luis)>:
 * This week I'm going to make a major change to the design of the game.
 With only a handful of LOC now the caves can be double height and we can also scroll the screen vertically.
 To achieve this, it was necessary to remove the scoring / difficulty control area to a new window.
 In a few days I will be able to upload the final code.
 This is a mockup.
-Now, the design of the caves will be more laborious, but it will provide much more entertainment time Ì†ΩÌ∏Ñ
+Now, the design of the caves will be more laborious, but it will provide much more entertainment time üòÑ

 [8:17:59](#_mBxOqd7XL07wDe_N8ceT1vO96_Q2BSTBI9y9yLUjFw) <GalenIvanov (Galen Ivanov)>:
 @planetsizecpu That's great!
 I'm curious - do you sketch the levels on sheets of paper, or everything is transferred directly from your head into Red code?
-I'm a big fan of concept design, sketching and sketchbooks Ì†ΩÌ∏É
+I'm a big fan of concept design, sketching and sketchbooks üòÉ

 [8:19:06](#_kzYSXXYx1OgfCTsvtMWlsaceb1H2Rga8XVYYKcrkug) <planetsizecpu (Jose Luis)>:
-@GalenIvanov It's my boiling head!  it is direct interface from my brain to paintbrush Ì†æÌ¥£
+@GalenIvanov It's my boiling head!  it is direct interface from my brain to paintbrush ü§£

 [8:20:56](#81Uroad4MmkFnwTVhvCL7jg_CjaNXlWp0dUqk-K7oj4) <GalenIvanov (Galen Ivanov)>:
-@planetsizecpu  Elon Musk would be happy to have you as a tester for his Neuralink Ì†ΩÌ∏è
+@planetsizecpu  Elon Musk would be happy to have you as a tester for his Neuralink üòè

 [8:23:21](#6uNUfT1Kgqn-9y1l-k0IHv9diiiVqoiKzuekF_ypBK4) <planetsizecpu (Jose Luis)>:
 Musk wouldn't be disappointed, sure.